etoccalino/aws-test-utils/README.rst

   Quicky reduces the amount of logging output from botocore to simplify debugging of other components.

 cleanup()
   Delete test topics and queues that might have been left behind.
+This function can also be invoked as a script, using ``python -m awstestutils.cleanup``.

 -----
 Tests